JackPieCZ/EEPPR/README.md

       ```bash
       %windir%\System32\cmd.exe "/K" C:\Users\<user_name>\Scripts\activate.bat C:\Users\<user_name>\miniconda3
       ```
-   - Verify conda is instaled.
+   - Verify conda is installed.
 A list of commands should appear.
    ```console
    conda
    ```
-   - Move to EE3P3D directory using `cd` if you are not already there
+   - Move to the EE3P3D directory using `cd` if you are not already there
-   - If you have CUDA XX.Y version installed (11.7, 12.1, 12.4) run the following command:
+   - If you have the CUDA XX.Y version installed (11.7, 12.1, 12.4), run the following command:
    ```console
    conda env create -f ./setup/environment_cudaXX_Y.yml
    ```